 Glue the green piece on first.
 Place them randomly on the black scribbles.
 Then stack the other colors from largest to smallest.
 It looks like the feathers have eyes.

 The correct name of the bird is peafowl, only the male is called a peacock.

 All the birds have a train of quill feathers.
 The feathers often times look like they have eyespots.

 The Indian Peafowl is large at 77 to 89 inches.
 The male is blue with some green around the face.
 It has a crown of bluish-green feathers.
 They can also have rare color variations.
 One variety has black wings.
 There is also a white form.
 The bird is native to India and Sri Lanka.

 The feathers of the neck and breast of the Green Peafowl are green and look like scales.
 Both the males and females have train feathers.
-After the breeding season the male does loose his tail feathers and looks like the female's.
-They are about 72 to 118 inches long and their tail feathers are longer than the Indian’s.
+After the breeding season, the male does lose his tail feathers and looks like the female's.
+They are about 72 to 118 inches long, and their tail feathers are longer than the Indian’s.
 The Green Peafowl lives in Burma and Indochina.

 The Congo Peacock has blue feathers tinged with violet and green.
 It has a red neck, gray feet, and a black tail.
 The tail has fourteen feathers.
 The feathers are used in native headdresses.
 The Congo peafowl is the smallest.
 It is 25 to 28 inches in length.
 Not much is known about the Congo species.
 It was first recorded by Dr. James Chapin in 1936.

 So, even a few shapes and scribbles can make a cute peacock craft for kids.